Slain spa worker toiled tirelessly to support her family

 “He was a good, hard-working man who would do what he could do to help people,” John Michels said.
 “He’d loan you money if you needed it sometimes.
 You never went away from his place hungry.”

+Barron and her husband, Alejandro Acosta, heard gunshots from inside the boutique and later noticed that a bullet had gone through the wall.
+She called 911, and after police arrived Acosta watched them bring people out of the business, some bleeding and wounded.
+Among those who walked out was Yaun’s husband, unhurt but distraught.
+His wife had been killed.

+“As you can imagine, he’s totally destroyed, without strength, doesn’t want to talk with anybody,” said Acosta, who added that he had spoken twice with Yaun’s husband since the shootings.

-Yaun and her husband arranged for someone to care for their 8-month-old daughter while they headed to Youngs Asian Massage Parlor.
-Family members said the couple were first-time customers, eager for a chance to unwind.
+Family members said Yaun and her husband were first-time customers at Youngs, eager for a chance to unwind.

-They were in separate rooms inside the spa when the gunman opened fire.
-Yaun was killed.
-Her husband escaped unharmed.

 “They’re innocent.
 They did nothing wrong,” Yaun’s weeping mother, Margaret Rushing, told WAGA-TV.
 “I just don’t understand why he took my daughter.”

-Yaun’s husband could hear the gunfire inside the spa but was helpless to save his wife, said Dana Toole, Yaun’s sister.

-“He’s taking it hard,” Toole said.
-“When you’re in a room and gunshots are flying, what do you do?”

 Bynum reported from Savannah, Georgia.

-Note: This story has been edited to correct the name of Youngs Asian Massage.
+Associated Press writer Michael Warren in Atlanta contributed to this report.